Breast Milk Pumping: Techniques, Tips, and Benefits

 What Are the Benefits of Pumping Breast Milk?

-Breast pumping can provide numerous benefits to both mom and baby.
+Breast pumping can provide numerous benefits to both the parent and baby.
 Here are some of the benefits of pumping along with breastfeeding or exclusive pumping:

 If you’re feeding your baby your expressed milk, know that breast milk provides important nutrients and antibodies to help babies fight off infections and illness.
 Breast milk also changes to meet your little one’s nutritional needs as they grow.